skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 While in Fol Thron, the party meets up with Beck again.
 He made it through the Dwarven assault of Telwin Port, and they gather that he had a big part in rallying the city defense.
-He's glad to see eveyone pulled through.
+He's glad to see everyone pulled through.

 In the end, the Dwarves do claim the mountain.
 However, since they